Multi-zone trapped-ion qubit control in an integrated photonics QCCD device: Parallel coherent operations in two zones

 The ability to control ions in multiple zones in parallel allows us to use simultaneous Rabi spectroscopy to monitor correlations between the qubit frequencies for the two zones.
 We use a \SI{2}{\milli\second} low-power \SI{729}{\nano\meter} pulse which produces an approximate $\pi$ pulse in each zone.
 We select the optical transition $\ket\downarrow \rightarrow \ket{3D_{5/2}, m_j=-1/2}$, with $\Delta m_j = 0$.
 In our configuration, this transition can be driven in the intensity minimum of the standing wave, minimizing dipole AC Stark shifts \cite{ricci_standing-wave_2023}.
-We use Lorentzian fits with central frequencies $\omega_{i}$ with $i\in\{1,2\}$ to extract the frequency offset of the transitions relative to a common value.
-The full-width half-maximum of the fitted Lorentzians is $\sim 2\pi\times\SI{300}{\hertz}$ leading to frequency uncertainties of the order of $\sim 2\pi\times\SI{1}{\hertz}$.
-We record $\omega_{i}$ for both ions over a total time of \SI{3.7}{\hour} and display the change of the transition frequency in each zone relative to that observed at time $\tau = 0$ as $\Delta \omega_i = \omega_i - \omega_1(\tau=0)$.
-Data is shown in \aref{fig:simultaneous_flop}(d).
+We use Lorentzian fits with central frequencies $\omega_{i}$ with $i\in\{1,2\}$ the zone index, to extract the frequency offset of the transitions relative to a common value.
+The full-width half-maximum of the fitted Lorentzians is $\sim 2\pi\times\SI{300}{\hertz}$ leading to statistical uncertainties on the frequency measurement of the order of $\sim 2\pi\times\SI{1}{\hertz}$.
+We record $\omega_{i}$ for both ions over a total time of \SI{3.7}{\hour} and display the change of the transition frequency in each zone relative to that observed in Zone 1 at time $\tau = 0$ as $\Delta \omega_i = \omega_i - \omega_1(\tau=0)$.
+Data is shown in \aref{fig:simultaneous_flop}(c).
 For each ion, we register frequency drifts of up to $2\pi\times$\SI{592 \pm 6}{\hertz} which might arise either from changes on the magnetic field of up to \SI{1.06 \pm 0.01}{\milli\gauss}, or drifts in the locking cavity of our laser.
+Decoupling these effects would require probing another transition in the $4S_{1/2} \leftrightarrow 3D_{5/2}$ manifold.
 We find an offset frequency between $\omega_1$ and $\omega_2$ of $2\pi\times$\SI{972 \pm 2}{\hertz}, which can be caused by a differential magnetic field of \SI{1.742 \pm 0.004}{\milli\gauss}, corresponding to a magnetic field gradient of \SI{4.98 \pm 0.01}{\gauss/\meter}.
 We obtain a correlation coefficient between the $\Delta \omega_1$ and $\Delta \omega_2$ of $R = c_{12}/\sqrt{c_{11}c_{22}} = 0.996$, where $c$ is the covariance matrix.
 These results are promising for the use of a spectator qubit to monitor and feedback on the magnetic field for other qubits within a multizone architecture \cite{majumder2020_spectator, majumder2020_spectator}.